 Seriously – next to a pocketknife, the ability to make fire is one of our most important survival abilities!

 Sun protection and skin protection

 This category includes insect repellent, skin protectants like Carmex or Blistex, sunscreen and perhaps aftersun lotion.
+Most hikers wear a hat if they are going to be out in the sun a lot and some even carry an umbrella for shade.
 Ignore these and you might be in for a miserable misadventure!